Night Shift (comics): Fictional team biography

 Snapdragon hires the team to kill the Moon Knight on behalf of Count Nefaria, who was operating as the Kingpin of Los Angeles.
-When they fail and are bailed out of prison by Snapdragon's lawyer, Count Nefaria reduces Dansen Macabre, Digger, the Needle, the Tatterdemalion, Tick-Tock, and the Misfit to ashes.
+When they fail and are bailed out of prison by Snapdragon's lawyer, Nefaria reduces Dansen Macabre, Digger, the Needle, the Tatterdemalion, Tick-Tock, and the Misfit to ashes.

-During the Spider-Geddon storyline, Dansen Macabre and Digger turned up alive when they, the Brothers Grimm, and Skein rob a bus and its people of its valuables.
-In addition, they are now shown to have the Waxman as their latest member, as he starts to smother a security guard in his wax.
-Their robbery is interrupted by the Superior Octopus, who uses a sonic attack used for Symbiotes on the Waxman, had his outfit rendered immune to Skein's abilities, had his goggles tune out Dansen's hypnotic dance, and easily took down the Brothers Grimm.
+During the Spider-Geddon storyline, Dansen Macabre and Digger turn up alive.
+They, the Brothers Grimm, and Skein rob a bus and its people of its valuables.
+In addition, they are now shown to have the Waxman as their latest member.
+Their robbery is interrupted by the Superior Octopus, who takes down the Night Shift with equipment designed to counter their abilities.
 The Superior Octopus agrees to spare them more pain in exchange that the Night Shift becomes his agents, where he will compensate them from his own funds.
 They agree to the terms and are ordered to return the stolen items.
 The Superior Octopus leaves, advising them never to cross him or they will not live long enough to regret it.

-The Night Shift later helps the Superior Spider-Man in his battle against Terrax the Tamer, who appears in San Francisco, California and attacks.
+The Night Shift later helps the Superior Spider-Man in his battle against Terrax, who appears in San Francisco, California and attacks.
 They deliver a device from Horizon University, which the Superior Spider-Man uses to absorb some of Terrax's cosmic powers in order to defeat him.
 After the battle, the Night Shift assist the Superior Spider-Man in searching and rescuing survivors from the attack.